 “With the information I gained at the seminar, and under the guidance of an historic preservation consultant, I was able to complete a fairly straightforward project … to determine the effect of a proposed new building on a historic district.”

 “While I was still at [the University], I recommended the [NPI] training seminars … to fellow students at every opportunity.
-I also encouraged the faculty to support students in their efforts to attend the seminars, by excusing absenses from class, assisting with efforts to find funding for travel, etc. Given the opportunity now, I would strongly encourage someone to attend the seminars.”
+I also encouraged the faculty to support students in their efforts to attend the seminars, by excusing absences from class, assisting with efforts to find funding for travel, etc. Given the opportunity now, I would strongly encourage someone to attend the seminars.”

 “As someone who works in historic preservation, but who does not have an M.A. in the subject, but a Ph.D. in archaeology, I rely on your seminar series as a guide to what I should know about. … I consider your series incredibly useful.”